GovTechSG/cbdc-purpose-bound-money/README.md

 ## Introduction

 The Purpose Bound Money (PBM) proposes a protocol for the use of digital money under specified conditions.
 As part of a wider pilot in <a href="https://www.mas.gov.sg/publications/monographs-or-information-paper/2022/project-orchid-whitepaper" target="_blank">Project Orchid</a>, this version of the protocol releases escrow payments automatically after a specified period.
+Visit <a href="https://www.pbm.money" target="_blank">pbm.money</a> for more information on the key features.

 ## Setup